saigopalm/MiniProject/README.md

 # Enhancing Automated Vein Cannulation: Algorithms for Improved Accuracy and Efficiency

-This project focuses on overcoming two main challenges in implementing such a automated vein cannulation system: hair obscuring vein visibility and enhancing vein detection in grayscale NIR images.
-Proposed solutions include a hair removal algorithm and a vein enhancement algorithm.
+This project focuses on overcoming two main challenges in implementing an automated vein cannulation system:
+1. Hair obscuring vein visibility and enhancing vein detection in grayscale NIR images.
+2. Enhancing the visibility of the veins in the grayscale images.

 ## Table of Contents
 - [Algorithms](#algorithms)